splattner/cloudscale-cloud-controller-manager/README.md

 The cloudscale.ch cloud controller mangager integrates your Kubernets cluster with the cloudscale.ch Cloud API.
 Read more about kubernetes cloud controller managers in the [kubernetes documentation](https://kubernetes.io/docs/tasks/administer-cluster/running-cloud-controller/).

+## Credits

+* Based on the Work of https://github.com/hetznercloud/hcloud-cloud-controller-manager

 ## Features

 - **instances interface**
-Adds the server type to the `beta.kubernetes.io/instance-type` label, sets the external ipv4 and ipv6 addresses and deletes nodes from Kubernetes that were deleted from the Hetzner Cloud.
+Adds the server type to the `beta.kubernetes.io/instance-type` label, sets the external ipv4 and ipv6 addresses and deletes nodes from Kubernetes that were deleted from the cloudscale.ch Cloud.
 - **zones interface**
 Makes Kubernetes aware of the failure domain of the server by setting the `failure-domain.beta.kubernetes.io/region` and `failure-domain.beta.kubernetes.io/zone` labels on the node.